waqar666/PythonFlaskApp/README.md

 # PythonFlaskApp
-Python Flask App to host on web server
+Python Flask App to create a web site